Raku/problem-solving/solutions/language/PATH-TO-RAKU.md

 ## Marketing changes

 Renaming `Perl 6` to `Raku` is an event that should be used to get maximum marketing result.
-This will need a new marketing repo, with `Raku` marketing materials.
+This will need `Raku` marketing materials.
 Announcement should be coordinated, e.g. by a blog post on `opensource.com` or similar outlets, followed up by links on the various social media outlets, such as Twitter, Facebook, Hacker News, Reddit, etc.

 Specific attention should be given for the announcement of Raku in non-latin script countries, such as India, Japan, China, Taiwan.
 Raku with its more